iPhone 6 watch. iPhone watch

 Withings Steel HR Sport

-Withings is back, and its new Steel HR Sport gives the Apple Watch a shot at its money's worth in terms of wellness tech, a serious fitness tracker disguised as an analog watch.
+Withings is back, and its new Steel HR Sport gives the Apple Watch a run for its money in terms of wellness tech, a serious fitness tracker disguised as an analog watch.
 The optical heart rate sensor is one of the best you can put on your wrist.

-It offers a decent analysis of your daily heart rate and tracks your resting heart rate over time - arguably better than the Apple Watch in this department.
+It offers decent analysis of your daily heart rate and tracks your resting heart rate over time—arguably better than the Apple Watch in this department.
 New to the sport is VO2 Max, which will give you an idea of how much oxygen you're using during your workouts.

 $199.95 | withings.com